SuperOfficeDocs/superoffice-docs/docs/en/mobile/superoffice-mobile/security.md

 Mobile CRM will delegate authentication to SuperID.
 SuperID has [standard support for Google and Microsoft][11] and can offer custom implementations if needed.

-Integration with Microsoft 365 and SharePoint requires that the user authenticates using Microsoft Azure AD.
+Integration with Microsoft 365 and SharePoint requires that the user authenticates using Microsoft Entra ID (formerly Azure Active Directory).

-Customers who use Citrix and Microsoft 365 often have a set-up where Azure AD Authentication is delegated to ADFS or other systems.
+Customers who use Citrix and Microsoft 365 often have a set-up where Microsoft Entra authentication is delegated to ADFS or other systems.
 We support this.

-* SuperID will use a standard connector with Azure AD
+* SuperID will use a standard connector with Microsoft Entra ID.
 * All clients, including TrayApp/WebTools/MailLink, Pocket/Mobile, Crm.web, AppStore apps, etc. will delegate authentication to SuperID.
 * Login with Google will support the new Google security policy for mobile apps
 * Users using IdP (Google / Microsoft 365), the IdP admin can retract token authorization (expire)